Putting the Chic in Psychic

 “Everything will be fine,” he said.

-I stared a moment.
-“I guess I’ll see you when I see you then,” I said finally, uncertain whether I should interrupt his focus for a kiss goodbye.
+“I guess I’ll see you when I see you then,” I said, uncertain whether I should interrupt his focus for a kiss goodbye.
 I waited a few seconds for him to say or do something, but it appeared he’d forgotten me.
-I gave a little shrug and left, pretending I wasn’t even slightly annoyed or hurt.
-I mean, Damon wasn’t given to hysterics, so whatever was going on had to be pretty bad and he didn’t need me being all needy.
-The situation wasn’t about me at all, and I just needed to get over myself.
+I gave a little shrug and left, squelching my hurt and self pity.
+Damon wasn’t given to hysterics, so whatever was going on had to be pretty bad.
+The situation wasn’t about me at all, so I just needed to get over myself.

-I waved at Josef who was currently alone at the valet stand and kept going, the cool, dark air of the garage closing around me.
-They’d long ago gotten used to me parking and unparking my own car.
-Back when my car was a gorgeous classic Thunderbird in near mint condition.
-But then the attack on my business had happened, and the car had been a casualty.
-I hadn’t decided yet if I wanted to use magic to fix it. *killer had chopped it in half long ways.
-Fixing it using ordinary methods would mean replacing most everything.
+I waved at Josef, who was currently alone at the valet stand, and kept going, the cool, dark air of the garage closing around me.
+They’d long ago gotten used to me parking and unparking my own car, back when it was a gorgeous classic Thunderbird in near mint condition.
+But then the attack on my business had happened, and the Thunderbird had been a casualty.
+I hadn’t decided yet if I wanted to use magic to fix it.
+Garrett Sandrini, a secret witch and my would-be murderer, had chopped it in half long ways.
+Fixing it using ordinary methods wouldn’t be feasible.

 I sighed.
 Stupid to get so upset about a car.
 I should just suck it up and find something else.
 Maybe a Ranchero or an El Camino.
 Or a Mustang fastback.
 Anything but the Toyota Highlander I’d been renting.
 Though to be fair, it was nice enough and had a lot of room for all the things I had to carry to and from sales.
 It just didn’t have much by way of charm, not like a classic car.